citusdata/postgres_vectorization_test/README.md

     PATH=/usr/local/pgsql/bin/:$PATH make
     sudo PATH=/usr/local/pgsql/bin/:$PATH make install

-**Note.** cstore_fdw requires PostgreSQL 9.3 or 9.4.
-It doesn't support earlier versions of PostgreSQL.
+**Note.** postgres_vectorization_test requires PostgreSQL 9.3.
+It doesn't support other versions of PostgreSQL.

 Before using cstore\_fdw, you also need to add it to ```shared_preload_libraries``` in your ```postgresql.conf``` and restart Postgres: